snoppycoder/StaffSync-Employee-Attendance-Leave-Manager/README.md

 Can manage employee profiles and role assignments

 ✅ Key Features

-**Attendance Management:**
+1. Attendance Management (CRUD)

+Create:

+Employees can mark their daily attendance.

+Read:

+Employees can view their attendance history.

+Admins can view all employees' attendance records.

+Update:

+Admins can edit attendance records (e.g., fix mistakes).

+Delete:

+Admins can delete attendance records if needed.

+2. Leave Management (CRUD)

+Create:

+Employees can submit leave requests.

+Read:

-Employees can mark and view their attendance.
-Admins can view, update, and manage all attendance records.
+Employees can view their own leave requests and balances.

-**Leave Management:**
+Admins can view all leave requests.

+Update:

+Employees can edit their leave requests (before approval).

+Admins can modify any leave request details.

+Delete:

-Employees can submit, edit, or cancel leave requests.
-Admins can review, approve, or reject these requests, with full CRUD support.
+Employees can cancel their leave requests.

+Admins can delete any leave request.